 Antigua vs Dominica citizenship: which one to pick?

-Both investment programs offer excellent benefits: having a Caribbean passport means visa-free access to over 140 countries, a favorable tax regime, and many more advantages.
-The Dominica passport also allows you to visit China without the need for a visa.
+Regarding Antigua and Barbuda vs Dominica citizenship by investment comparison, both investment programs offer excellent benefits.
+For example, having a Caribbean passport means visa-free access to over 140 countries, a favorable tax regime, and many more advantages.
+The Dominica passport also allows you to visit China without needing a visa, while Antigua offers this for the UK.

-Dominica has a minimum investment of less than $110,000 for a single applicant (including government fees and due diligence fees), whereas if you are applying as a family, Antigua and Barbuda is the better choice.
+In terms of the cost of obtaining citizenship in Antigua vs Dominica, Dominica has a minimum investment of less than $110,000 for a single applicant (including government fees and due diligence fees).
+If you are applying as a family, however, Antigua and Barbuda is the more affordable choice.
 You can acquire this Caribbean citizenship with a minimum investment of $148,000 (family of four) or $180,000 (family of six or more).
 The final cost depends on the age of family members, as due diligence fees may change.

 Which countries offer Caribbean citizenship by investment?